apereo/cas/docs/cas-server-documentation/installation/Configuring-Metrics.md

 ## Storage

-CAs metrics may be routed to varying types of databases for storage and analytics.
+CAS metrics may be routed to varying types of databases for storage and analytics.
 The following options are available:

 - Redis
 - Open TSDB